checkinindza/MonopolyNew/README.md

 # How it works?

 Swing is used to create the GUI.
 The org.json is used to load a few of the cards already premade from .json file and imported into a Linked List, which later on will be used as a Circular Linked List.
+Players are stored inside a Deque, so in theory, it helps to keep track on who is going next and expand for more players, if I'll ever decide to do that.

 # Card Manager